 In the midst of awards season, shows like House (logo shown to the upper left), Grey’s Anatomy, and Heroes are proving to be this year’s favorite picks.
 Not only do critics and actors love the shows, but also so do millions of viewers which increasing ratings prove every week.
 Popular drama House draws in about 17.5 million, hot new show Heroes (cast shown below) pulls in 15 million, and favorite Grey’s consistently comes in third in the Neilson ratings with 21.5 million every Thursday.
-These are clearly impressive figures and while there is no one formula to create a smash hit, communication theorists and entertainment experts believe it has something to do with psychological aspects of identification and bonding.
+These are clearly impressive figures and while there is no one formula to create a smash hit,

 Another key ingredient for success seems to be blood, quick-wit, and characters that can make scrubs look good.
 Medical dramas have and still prove to be the most popular shows on TV.
 Scrubs, Grey’s Anatomy, House, Nip/Tuck, and long running ER are all network favorites.
 While the shows are not always accurate depictions, in “Anatomy of a Real Medical Career” a medical student claims House is ‘an excellent show with some really fun diagnoses.
 The way they go about determining the final diagnosis, in theory, is the way we are taught in school.”
 Medical shows draw people in not only because of the exciting illnesses and surgeries, but people like to see that other side of medicine and see that these powerful surgeons and doctors are just as scared and screwed up as anybody.
 Many people like the fact that while watching an episode they can see a whole drama enfold and be resolved by the end of the hour.
 No matter how much blood or gore each show depicts, in general the audience is left with a hopeful feeling about medicine and life, and people love to hold onto this hope.